 Yes.
 Those looking to work at a private or public school can apply for a school-sponsored E-2 visa.
 This visa will grant you work rights in South Korea for up to a year.

-How much does an English teacher make in South Korea?An English teacher's salary in South Korea is usually between $1,600-$2,000 per month.
-Your salary range may change depending on if you teach at a public school, university, or international school.
+How much does an English teacher make in South Korea?An English teacher's salary in South Korea can range between $1,350-$3,100 USD per month.
+Your salary range may change depending on if you teach at a public school, private school, university, or international school.

 Is living in South Korea expensive?Living costs in South Korea are pretty reasonable.
 To give you a general idea, here are a few cost of living prices: $2.75 for a beer, $6 for a meal at a restaurant, ~$1 per trip for public transportation, and between $350 to $675 USD per month to rent an apartment (depending on if it's rural or in a city).